 If you’ve networked with someone who works in the same industry, you can handle larger projects in a pinch

-You can also rely on them to collaborate with you on larger projects, too.
+You can also rely on them to collaborate with you on their larger projects.

 And so we both end up winning a lot more business together than we would separately.